nihilisticneuralnet/Logorrhea/README.md

 #### My policy while making this project is to:
 - have cost $0. use entirely open source models (mostly from hf) (rn, it uses free api credits for llm call)
 - use synthetic voices, dont try to impersonate a specific human (debater/philopher)
-- since this is a prototype (memory handling is not done properly), but u could refer to MEMORY.md for production based (maybe)
+- since this is a prototype (memory handling is not done properly), but u could refer to MEMORY.md (which is a overkill for this prototype) (testing: context window tuning, with longer debates (100+ turns) to see if quality degrades,  log turn numbers where agents start repeating or forgeting)

 ## Architecture